nyanmin23/nyanmin23/README.md

 ---

-# Hi, I'm Jade
+# Hi, I'm Jade! 🐸

 Backend-focused developer working with Java and Python.
 Currently building backend systems with Spring Boot and preparing for a Backend Engineer role.

 ## Currently Working On

-* Building REST APIs with Spring Boot
+* Building REST APIs with Spring Boot 👨🏻‍💻
-* Strengthening backend architecture fundamentals
+* Strengthening backend architecture fundamentals 📚
-* Preparing for backend internship opportunities
+* Preparing for backend internship opportunities 💼

 ## Tech Stack